mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 I reached for his shoulders under a thin, tightly woven tunic that he usually wore under his medical aprons.
 I reached for comfort more than for attention.

-"Kip...
+"Kipnu...
 What do you know about Fajro?"
 I asked.

 "He's just a client.
 I check his leg out every once in a while.
 Why?"